+Application : Applied

+Evalenation on The Board recognises its everall reaponability in identifying principal

-Application : Applied Explanation on application of the practice : The Board recognises its overall responsibility in identifying principal risks and ensuring the implementation of appropriate systems to manage those risks.
-To discharge its oversight responsibilities more effectively, the Board has delegated the independent oversight over risk management to the BARMC and GBITC.
+Explanation on application of the practice The Board recognises its overall responsibility in identifying principal risks and ensuring the implementation of a sound system of internal controls and risk management practices to manage those risks and foster good governance.
+To discharge its oversight responsibilities effectively, the Board has delegated the independent oversight over risk management and internal control framework to the BARMC and GBITC.
 Although the Board has granted such authority to BARMC, the ultimate responsibility and the final decision rest with the Board.
 The Board has established and maintained a Risk Management Framework appropriate to the operations of the Group, including systems for compliance with applicable laws, regulations, rules, directives and guidelines.
 The controls built into the Risk Management Framework of the Group are designed to ensure that all relevant and significant risks are identified and managed as part of the risk management process and are not intended to eliminate all risks of failure to achieve business objectives.
-Therefore, the system provides a reasonable and not absolute assurance against material misstatements, losses or frauds that may affect the Group's financial position or its operations.
-The Statement on Risk Management and Internal Control in the Company's Annual Report 2023 provides further details on the state of system of risk management and internal controls framework of the Group in financial year 2023.
-Explanation for departure : Large companies are r to complete the column red to complete the columns below.
+Therefore, the risk management and internal control framework provides a reasonable and not absolute assurance against material misstatements, losses or frauds that may affect the Group's financial position or its operations.
+The Statement on Risk Management and Internal Control in the Company's Annual Report 2024 provides further details on the state of system of risk management and internal controls framework of the Group in financial year 2024.

+Explanation for departure

+Large companies are to complete the colur red to complete the columns below.
 Non-large companies are encouraged elow.

+Measure

-Measure Timeframe •
+Timeframe :